 Of the two main categories, one, sometimes called a “bachelor cozy,” is made to fit snugly over the teapot and has holes for the handle and the spout.
 The cozy need not be removed before pouring out the tea, a design feature thought to be attractive to “lazy” bachelors.

 The other style is simply a dome large enough to fit over the entire teapot.
 These cozies can be used with almost any teapot regardless of its shape.
 Because they are removed before the tea is poured, they are less likely to become soiled than the bachelor cozy.

 Tea cozies are still important accessories to the gracious pastime of taking tea.
 Antique ones are highly prized by collectors and can be difficult to come by.
 But as long as needleworkers continue to create new cozies stitched in a variety of techniques, this legendary innovation of the Irish farmer’s wife will continue to add original touches to tea tables everywhere.

-Jennifer Hermes Nastu was a marketing manager at Interweave Press and a confirmed tea drinker and cozy user.
+Jennifer Hermes Nastu is a former marketing manager at Interweave Press and a confirmed tea drinker and cozy user.

 Originally published October 14, 2020; updated September 9, 2022.